marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 - **Filename Patterns:** Glob patterns to select the file and folder content to be deleted.
 - **Target Folder:** The target folder (referred to as a key prefix in Spaces) in the bucket that contain the files.
 Root is assumed when empty, **be careful**.

+Semantic Version Filter Options:

+- **Enable:** Allow to filter based on [semantic version](https://semver.org/), avoiding newest versions from being deleted of the bucket prefix.
+- **How many versions to keep:** Specify how many versions to keep in the bucket, it will avoid deleting the newest ones.

 ## Install the extension to your account

 You can find the latest stable version of the VSTS Extension tasks on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=marcelo-formentao.digitalocean-tools).